Olterdise History, Family Crest & Coats of Arms

 Early History of the Olterdise family

-Another 126 words (9 lines of text) covering the years 1296, 1413, 1607, 1612 and are included under the topic Early Olterdise History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Olterdise research.
+Another 82 words (6 lines of text) covering the years 1296, 1413, 1607, 1612 and are included under the topic Early Olterdise History in all our PDF Extended History products and printed products wherever possible.